1910s-1920s: Tourist Attractions Show Seminole Resilience

 In the featured photo for this week, we can see Cowboy Bill holding an alligator’s jaw open at Musa Isle Indian Village in the 1930s.
 For more information on Musa Isle, follow this series as we explore the following decades.

 Alligator wrestling as a tourist attraction was put on the map at Coppinger’s Tropical Garden in the early 20th century.
-Above, you can see George H. Coppinger wrestling an alligator at Coppinger’s Tropical Gardens in Miami.
-Also known as “Alligator Boy”, Coppinger was the first to trade on alligator wrestling and gator farms as a tourist attraction.
+Below, you can see George H. Coppinger wrestling an alligator at Coppinger’s Tropical Gardens in Miami.
+Also known as “Alligator Boy”, his brother Henry Coppinger Jr. was the first to trade on alligator wrestling and gator farms as a tourist attraction.
 Musa Isle would soon follow, as would many other camps.
 While these white-owned villages were the first to capitalize on alligator wrestling for tourism, Seminoles were no stranger to handling alligators.
 Hunting alligators in the Florida Everglades was an important part of their survival.
 Now, though, they wrestled them out of necessity for tourist dollars.
 The heart stopping action would fuel Seminole tourism for years to come.
 Even today, alligator wrestling is an integral part of the Seminole story and a cherished activity.

 While it may look violent, Seminole alligator wrestling is not only a cultural touchstone.
 In a New Yorker article from 2021, modern alligator wrestler Everett Osceola described wrestling as more about “educating people” than anything else.
 Wrestlers develop relationships with the alligators they work with, building a synergy felt by both parties.
 As development took over swampland, alligators even became endangered in the 1960s.
 In the article, Osceola notes that “They helped us survive, and then, at a certain point, we helped them survive.”
 Now, modern Seminole wrestlers work to educate people about not only Seminole history, but also what it means to respect and live among alligators.
 After wrestling for a while, many are released back into the swamp.